A SHIFT of Perspective: Observing Neutrinos at CMS and ATLAS: Methodology

 In proton–nucleus collisions, the dominant source of neutrinos originates from Quantum Chromodynamics (QCD) processes mediated by quarks and gluons.
 These partons hadronize, and the resulting hadrons decay, producing neutrinos of various flavors.
 We simulated these processes using \texttt{PYTHIA8}~\cite{Sj_strand_2015}, with a 6.8 TeV proton beam impinging on a stationary proton target.
 Default settings were applied, and events were generated in bins of the hard-process transverse momentum ($\hat{p}_{T}$) to obtain a realistic sample for further study.

 The proposed fixed-target collision point is located approximately 160 m upstream of the CMS or ATLAS interaction point, within the Long Straight Section of the LHC~\cite{Bruning:2004ej}.
 This region is relatively free of massive structures: although there is material associated with crab cavities, warm magnets, support structures, pipes, and cables, there are no cryostats.
-Moreover, most collision products are produced at angles of $\approx1\degree$, allowing them to avoid the surrounding instrumentation.
+Moreover, most collision products are produced at angles of $\approx1\degree$, allowing them to avoid the surrounding instrumentation to a large degree.
 Consequently, the dominant material relevant for secondary interactions is the rock surrounding the LHC tunnel.
+Nevertheless, a detailed study with a proper simulation of the LHC instrumentation is needed to assess losses due to the absorption.
+These will reduce the total neutrino flux, however other improvements (such as better reconstruction algorithms) may effectively balance these effects out.

 We consider three main scenarios: (a) a neutrino is produced before the mother particle reaches the rock; (b) a neutrino originates from a hadron decay within the rock; and (c) a neutrino originates from a muon decay inside the rock.
 In case (a), no suppression from the material is applied, since the probability of a neutrino stopping within a few tens of meters of rock is negligible.
 For case (b), we performed a \texttt{GEANT4}~\cite{GEANT4:2002zbu} simulation of standard rock to evaluate the impact of the material on hadrons and muons.
 Hadrons interact frequently with the rock and are all stopped within less than 1 m, irrespective of their type or energy.
 Therefore, neutrinos whose mother hadron travels more than 1 m inside the rock are discarded.
 Finally, for case (c), we found that no muons decayed to neutrinos within our decay volume, due to their relatively long lifetime.